Residence Halls at Pomona College

 Harwood Court

 Harwood Court is the oldest residence hall on South Campus.
 Built in 1921, it was most recently renovated in 2010 to provide modern facilities, upgrade the plumbing and electrical systems, improve sustainability, and to preserve the original charm of the building.
 Harwood is arranged around a central courtyard and houses 170 students.
-The residence hall has a large main lounge area with its own kitchen, television room and grand piano.
-Laundry facilities are in the basement.
-Both single and double rooms are available and primarily first-year students and sophomores live there.
+The residence hall has a large main lounge area with its own kitchen, television room.
+Primarily sophomores live there.

 Oldenborg Center